Skip to content

 It's not as complex as it looks

 Each section has dropdowns on the left, and helpful, dynamic feedback on the right.
-The dropdowns will be pre-filled based on which layers you selected, and in what order, before you hit the New button.
-Once you're familiar with this layer selection system, you'll rarely have to edit the dropdowns ever again, and most limbs will just need you to choose a name and click OK.
+The dropdowns will be pre-filled 👇 based on which layers you selected, and in what order, before you hit the New button.
+Once you're familiar with this system, you'll rarely have to edit the dropdowns ever again, and most limbs will just need you to choose a name and click OK.

-If you are using Indicators or rigging artwork, you should always select your layers from the body outwards, and select Indicators first, then artwork layers.
+If you are using indicators or rigging artwork, you should always select your layers from the body outwards, and select Indicators first, then artwork layers.

 So if you had three circle indicators and two artwork layers, you’d select them in this order:

-• Shoulder (or hip) Indicator Circle layer
+• Shoulder (or hip) Indicator

-• Elbow (or knee) Indicator Circle layer
+• Elbow (or knee) Indicator

-• Wrist (or ankle) Indicator Circle layer
+• Wrist (or ankle) Indicator

 • Upper Art Layer (bicep or thigh)